-Many of the region's communities actively plan for reinvestment or new development of varied types, such as commercial corridors, residential areas, or industrial centers.
+Summary: Many of the region's communities actively plan for reinvestment or new development of varied types, such as commercial corridors, residential areas, or industrial centers.
 These plans do not always align with market feasibility or assess the public revenues necessary to provide supportive services and infrastructure in the long term.
 Cumulatively, this lack of planning can limit communities' ability to implement local and regional goals.
 Planning for market feasibility makes economic sense, but requires more robust planning processes and cooperation with adjacent communities.
+Fiscal feasibility becomes particularly important for communities at the developing edge of the region, who must balance growth goals with near and long term costs to maintain proposed infrastructure.
 Pairing market feasibility with fiscal outcomes can help communities prioritize their development choices and build more resilient communities over time.